What is a Zero Hours contract?

 In Canada, so called ‘casual contracts’ operate in the same way as zero hours contracts in the UK, where there are no guaranteed minimum hours, and pay is pro rated in line with the hours worked.

-The developing legal position around zero hours contracts
+The changing legal position around UK zero hours contracts

 The legal status of zero hours contracts has been subject to change in recent years in the light of new government legislation and decisions by the courts.